mitevdimitar/react-players/README.md

 <h1>MY FAVORITE PREMIER LEAGUE PLAYER</h1>

-You can give it try either by visiting https://favoriteplayer.netlify.app/
+You can give it a try by visiting https://favoriteplayer.netlify.app/

 <h3>TECH STACK</h3>